PACE Project Analysis

 Conclusion

-As a general rule, industry standards guide assumptions the estimations of a C-PACE analysis.
-A 3 % average annual utility cost escalation and 0.5% average annual performance degradation is typically utilized with other assumptions evaluated with submission of supporting evidence.
+As a general rule, industry standards guide the assumptions for the C-PACE analysis.
+A 3 % average annual utility cost escalation and 0.5% average annual performance degradation is typical with other assumptions considered with supporting evidence.
 Savings to investment ratio calculations may be required in a few states with varying guidelines depending upon location.